Prakash170-svg/notes/gitnotes.md

 Phase-4
 =========

-#If you want downlod remote repository then apply this commnad (It is first time activity).
+#If you want to download remote repository then apply this commnad (It is first time activity).
 	$ git clone <repo-url>

 #If you want to download modified content from remote repo then apply this command, after git pull your modified changes comes in working area.